imashiqe/php/README.md

 ## Contact

-For any questions or feedback, please open an issue on this repository or contact me at [your_email@example.com].
+For any questions or feedback, please open an issue on this repository or contact me at [ceo@tantsoft.com].

----

-Replace `[ceo@tantsoft.com]` with your actual email address.